omahs/powdr/book/src/hello_world_ethereum.md

 that have been generated before, which is useful if you are running the examples on the same directory as the previous example.

-When the a proof is generated, it is verified on a simulated EVM transaction as well!
+When the proof is generated, it is verified on a simulated EVM transaction as well!

 ```console
 Verifying SNARK in the EVM...